damianschmidt/snake/README.md

 # Snake AI
 Implementation of snake game in Python with Pygame.

-### TODO:
-- Fix bug with start collision
-- Add reaction when cycle does not exist

 ## Installation
 After cloning repo to install required packages type command:
 ```